oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 The `odata.matchesPattern` client-side function takes two string expressions as arguments and returns a Boolean value.
-It is the counterpart of the identically named URL function [OData-URL, section 5.1.1.7.1](#ODataURL).

 The function returns true if the second expression evaluates to an [ECMAScript](#_ECMAScript) (JavaScript) regular expression and